 \section{GFS Weakly Coupled to a Paramagnetic Polarized Spin Gas}

-We now couple the GFS (system $I$) to a gas of $N^{(II)}$ spins, the associated magnetic dipole moments of which are assumed to be polarized by an external homogeneous magnetic field $B$ (system II).
+We now couple the GFS (system $I$) to a gas of $N^{(II)}$ spins, the magnetic dipole moments of which are assumed to be polarized by an external homogeneous magnetic field $B$ (system II).
 The energy and entropy of this gas with magnetic moment $m^{(II)}$ is

 Similar to the GFS we define the magnetic moment of the spin gas as the difference of up and down polarized spins.
-The magnetic moment dipole moment of the single spin is comprised in the magnetic field.
-For a sufficient large number of spins in the gas, the entropy may be approximated by a the logarithm of a Gaussian (see Eq.~(\ref{Eq:Gaussian})), i.e. after normalization of the entropy to its maximum $S^{(II)}_{max}$ at $m^{(II)}=0$,
+For a sufficient large number of spins in the gas, the entropy may be approximated by the logarithm of a Gaussian (see Eq.~(\ref{Eq:Gaussian})), i.e. after normalization of the entropy to its maximum $S^{(II)}_{max}$ at $m^{(II)}=0$,

 and the inverse spin temperature becomes